fabian-gubler/bachelor-thesis/notes/contents/2-refactoring.md

 ### Content

 ### Notes
-#### What is a Code Smell?
-- (sonnleithner) So called Bad smells [4] can negatively impact software quality.
-Bad smells are certain structures [4] or anti-patterns [5] in software that should be avoided.
-They can hinder understanding, maintaining, or extending a software system [6], [7].
-- (lacerda) The term “smell” refers to some internal problem in the software either at a lower level, known as code level (Fowler et al.,1999) or higher, design (Brown et al., 1998) describing symptoms observed in components that impair software evolution.
-According to such level, a smell is respectively named code smell or design smell.
-- (lacerda) Differently from a bug, a smell does not necessarily cause a fault in the application but may lead to other negative consequences, impacting on software maintenance and evolution.

 #### Examples and Mention Methodology
 **General**
 - Maybe best to decide after the analysis, to see what fits best